Lance Stephenson: Personal life

 Stephenson is the son of Lance Sr. and Bernadette Stephenson.
 He has a younger brother named Lantz.
+Stephenson appeared in a cameo role as himself in the 2020 film Fatale.

 Legal issues

 In January 2008, Stephenson was suspended from school for five days and missed two games following an altercation with a teammate.
 In October that year, he was arrested for groping a 17-year-old inside the school.
+Lance was 18 at the time.
 He faced a Class B misdemeanor sexual assault charge, and his parents ended the "Born Ready" reality show following the arrest.

 On August 15, 2010, Stephenson was arrested for third-degree assault after allegedly pushing his girlfriend down a flight of stairs.
 The case was eventually dismissed.